pariva123/Smart-City/README.md

 - Environment monitoring

 ## Technologies Used
-- **Java**: Core programming language used for developing the application
+- **Java**: Core programming language used for developing the application.
 - **MySQL**: Database management system for storing and managing data
 - **phpMyAdmin**: Web-based interface for MySQL administration